Good morning 🙂

 One of the best examples of a great Big Idea is what Chris Haddad came up with for the Pimsleur Approach.
 This was a language learning company started by Dan Roitman and something that used the teaching methodology of Dr. Paul Pimsleur to help adults learn a new language quickly and easily.

-The Big Idea behind Chris’s promo for the Pimsleur Approach is this:
+The Big Idea behind Chris’s promo for the Pimsleur Approach is:

 If you want to learn a new language, you should mimic what a child does.